 The Macnamara Nature Trail provides a window into the natural world of the Ottawa Valley.
 Located in the southeast corner of the City of Arnprior, its boardwalks, viewing platform and benches let visitors explore this unique environment without disturbing its wild character.

 The Trail includes two loops, the Main Trail (4 km), the Nopiming Loop (1.2 km), and three optional spur trails.
 The longest spur trail (500 m) leads to a rocky point overlooking Goodwins Bay where the Macnamara marsh meets the Ottawa River.

 The Macnamara Nature Trail was “re-discovered” nearly a century ago by Charles Macnamara when he found a beaver lodge and lobbied the Ontario government to declare the area a game sanctuary.

-Among the many plants is the Showy Lady’s-slipper (shown at right), the club’s emblem, a spectacular orchid with one petal enlarged to serve as a landing platform for insect visitors.
-The pink to red pouch, open at the top, is designed to enlist bees as pollinators.
-It’s visible between late June and mid-July.
-Other wildflowers include blue vervain, Joe-pye weed, swamp milkweed, jewelweed and boneset.
+Among the many plants found along the trail is the Showy Lady’s-slipper, a spectacular orchid with one petal enlarged to serve as a landing platform for insects.
+The pink to red pouch, open at the top, is designed to attract pollinators.
+It blooms between late June and mid-July.

 How to Get There